 The Frontiers in Undergraduate Research exhibition provides opportunities for UConn’s talented undergraduate students to share their research and creative projects with the university community.
-For spring 2026, Frontiers will be offered in a hybrid modality.
+For 2026, Frontiers will be offered in a hybrid modality.

 - An in-person poster exhibition will be held on Wednesday, April 15th in the Student Union Ballroom (SU 330/331) on the Storrs campus.
 Session times are 2pm - 3:30pm, 4pm - 5:30pm, and 6pm - 7:30pm.